 Requires Opera GX (The Browser) Installed On Your Machine

 Note that before following this guide you will need to have installed the Opera GX browser itself and run it at least once to set it up however you would like.
-No other browsers are supported by this export option (for that, see the HTML5 target) - if you do not have Opera GX installed, then doing a build will just open a page directing you to the Opera link above.
+You can test your games later on using other browsers, but you will need GX to be installed and this will be the default browser used.

 It's also important that you keep the browser version up-to-date, as GameMaker and the browser may rely on something the other one has just introduced in a new version.